Contact Us

 Manu head shot.jpg

 Dubois holds a degree in Chemistry (MS) from the University of Brussels and an MBA from the University of North Carolina at Chapel Hill.
-After military service, he worked for a European oil company and worked a decade in the Middle East and Africa division of a major American commercial bank.
-He was based alternately in New York City and in Abidjan, Ivory Coast, as Head of the bank’s activities in Africa.
-With a French bank partner, Dubois founded the first commercial bank affiliate of a New York Bank in the People’s Republic of Congo, and was elected to its board.
+After military service, he worked for a European oil company and then a decade in the Middle East and Africa division of an American commercial bank, based alternately in New York City and in Abidjan, Ivory Coast.

 Subsequently, Dubois taught international business, economics and finance in Michigan.
-In the aftermath of the fall of the Soviet Union, Prof. Dubois joined the US Agency for International Development in Washington, D.C. as senior advisor assigned to the oversight of USAID activities in Hungary, Bulgaria, Romania, Albania and former Yugoslavia.
+In the aftermath of the fall of the Soviet Union, he joined the US Agency for International Development in Washington, D.C. and was assigned to the oversight of USAID activities in Hungary, Bulgaria, Romania, Albania and former Yugoslavia.

 Manu & Susie.JPG

-Dubois’ music has been played at over sixty events and festivals in the U.S.A. and in Europe, including the Nuits Musicales en Armagnac Summer Festival; the Jeunes Talents Concert Series (Auditorium Colbert, Paris) under the auspices of the Institut National d’Histoire de l’Art; the Kauffman Center (Merkin Hall), New York; Carnegie Hall (Weil Hall, Zankel Hall), New York; the Université de Liège; the Stephaniensaal, Graz; Mosfilm Studios, a Moscow art gallery, the Cathedral of the Roman Catholic Church, and the Tchaikovsky Conservatory.
+Dubois’ music has been played at numerous events and festivals in America and in Europe, including the Nuits Musicales en Armagnac Summer Festival; the Jeunes Talents Concert Series (Auditorium Colbert, Paris) under the auspices of the Institut National d’Histoire de l’Art; the Kauffman Center (Merkin Hall), New York; Carnegie Hall (Weil Hall, Zankel Hall), New York; the Université de Liège; the Stephaniensaal, Graz; Fleurance, France; Mosfilm Studios, a Moscow art gallery, the Cathedral of the Roman Catholic Church, and the Tchaikovsky Conservatory.